carlo von lynX, youbroketheinternet.org,

 2.8 2017: XKEYSCORE now available to anyone who can afford to bribe

 Just days before Donald Trump took office, the Obama administration has chosen to make the NSA search engine, apparently rebranded with a new name, available to sixteen other agencies including CIA, FBI, Homeland Security and even the Drug Enforcement Agency.[52]
 The risk of the US turning into a totalitarian police state with even the DEA being able to read the private mails of each and every minor drug offender or innocent human, worldwide, is mindboggling.
+A subtler long-term risk in this development is that all kinds of foreign governments and savvy criminals have a chance of accessing the grand collection of private data that allows to blackmail just about any person on the planet.
+That spells new business opportunities for mafia organizations and oppressive regimes all over the world.

 2.9 Dropbox: giving every person's private files to the NSA